Add to your Claude Code skills

 by serpro69

-Minimal by design, production-ready and battle-tested collection of configs and "tools" for your Claude Code workflows: mcp, configs, skills, agents and more.
+Minimal by design, explicitly multi-lang, production-ready and battle-tested collection of configs and plugins for your Claude Code agentic development workflows: mcp, configs, skills, agents and more.

 # Add to your Claude Code skills

-git clone https://github.com/serpro69/claude-toolboxclaude-toolbox is a collection of "tools" for all your Claude Code workflows — pre-configured MCP servers, skills, sub-agents, commands, hooks, statuslines with themes, and more - everything you need for AI-powered development workflows, used and battle-tested daily on many of my own projects.
+claude-toolbox is a collection of "tools" for all your agentic workflows (currently supports claude-code and codex!) — pre-configured MCP servers, skills, sub-agents, commands, hooks, statuslines with themes, and more - everything you need for AI-powered development workflows, used and battle-tested daily on many of my own projects.

-Claude Code is powerful on its own, but it doesn't know your development workflow.
+Tools like Claude Code and Codex are powerful on their own, but LLMs don't know your development workflow.
 This project started as a way for me to streamline claude configurations across all my projects without needing to copy-paste things.
 With time, patterns and re-curring prompts evolved into skills and agents.
 Currently, claude-toolbox gives you two things:

-A minimal, opinionated Claude Code configuration — sensible permission baselines, a rich statusline, Serena LSP integration, MCP server wiring, and sync infrastructure to keep it all up to date across your projects.
-Think of it as a dotfiles repo for Claude Code.
+A minimal, opinionated Claude Code and Codex configuration — sensible permission baselines, a rich statusline, Serena LSP integration, MCP server wiring, and sync infrastructure to keep it all up to date across your projects.
+Think of it as a dotfiles repo for Claude Code and Codex.

-A structured development pipeline — 10 workflow skills that take you from idea through design, implementation, code review, testing, to documentation, with persistent knowledge that carries across sessions.
+A structured development pipeline — 10 workflow skills with explicit multi-language support that take you from idea through design, implementation, code review, testing, to documentation, with persistent knowledge that carries across sessions.

 Out of the box you get: